clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/production.md

 capability.
 If you have a dedicated operations team, such configuration is usually handled by them.

-Alternatively, you can use `:itimer` event type as a fallback for `:cpu`.
+Alternatively, you can use `:ctimer` or `:itimer` event type as a fallback for `:cpu`.
 It would work without the perf events, but you would lose the data about native code stacks.

 ### Using Web UI